YunoHost/doc/pages/07.help/help.md

 Support is only available on [the forum](https://forum.yunohost.org?target=_blank) or our [chatrooms](/chat_rooms?target=_blank).
 We are also on Mastodon, but we do not offer help on this platform.

+To guide you, on the forum you need to fill in the Support request template.

 # Dos

 ## Be courteous and patient